rishindrasingh/terraform-for-devops/README.md

 1. State file contains sensitive data which we cann't store on our SCM repository
 2. StateConflict arises when more than one people manages the infrastructure using the same .tf file

+Now what is the Solution for this problem?

 ### **Remote Backend (S3 & DynamoDB)**

+Solution is creating a remote Backend using S3 and DynamoDB which will use lock and release mechanism.

+*How it will Solve the problem.*
+1. We need to save our .tfstate file inside S3 bucket and it will be shared with your team.
+2. When a team member is interacting with .tfstate file stored inside S3 bucket it will generate a lockId in DynamoDb table which will restrict other users to use the same .tfstate file to manage the resource.

 ```hcl
 terraform {
   backend "s3" {